-How often we see people getting into trouble for lack of understanding not just about other people's need but even theirs.
-Isabel Briggs Myers is absolutely correct when she said that WHATEVER the circumstances of your life, knowing and understanding your type will bring your life closer to your heart's desire.
+How often do we see people getting into trouble for lack of understanding, not just about other people's need, but even theirs?
+Isabel Briggs Myers is absolutely correct when she said that WHATEVER the circumstances of your life, knowing and understanding your personality type will bring your life closer to your heart's desire.

-Take the following three personality tests to find out your personality type:
+Take the following three personality type quiz to find out your personality type:

-- To test how developed is your sense of identity.
+- Test #1: To test how developed is your sense of identity.

-- To test your social anxiety - how you react when meeting new people, on a date etc.
+- Test #2: To test your social anxiety - how you react when you meet new people, on a date etc.

-- To test your self actualization - knowing whether you have reach your full potential.
+- Test #3: To test your self-actualization - knowing whether you have reached your full potential.